4 Obscure Rules You Didn’t Know About Eating in Disney World

 Space 220

 There are also some restaurants that use TWO of your Disney Dining Plan credits, instead of just one, due to the popularity of the restaurant.
-These include:
+Some of these include:

 Hoop-Dee-Doo!